-• The 999 file is used to confirm that a file was received.
-Receipt of a transaction, such as a health care claim, does not necessarily mean that the transaction can be processed.
+• The 999 file is used to confirm that an electronic file was received.
+Receipt of a transaction, such as a health care claim (837), does not necessarily mean that the transaction can be processed.
+Every trading partner must review the 999 for all electronic claim files submitted and confirm if the file was accepted, rejected or partially accepted.
+For partially accepted files, you must correct and submit a corrected file.
+The trading partner will then receive a 999 for the corrected file if it passes precompliance and compliance file checking.